ianstormtaylor/slate/docs/api/transforms.md

 #### `Transforms.setSelection(editor: Editor, props: Partial<Range>)`

-Set new properties on the selection.
+Set new properties on an active selection.
+Since the value is a `Partial<Range>`, this method can only handle updates to an existing selection.
+If there is no active selection the operation will be void.
+Use `select` if you'd like to create a selection when there is none.

 ### Text transforms